gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Changing the dependencies of the task, such as calling `dependsOn 'someTask'`
 - Changing the inputs and outputs of the task, such as calling `inputs.file('build/some-file.txt')`

-This behaviour was deprecated and now fails with an exception.
+This behavior was deprecated and now fails with an exception.

 ### Removed incubating method